aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/proposal-summary.md

 ## Problem
 *code-generator's* accelerated growth is resulting in tech debt that degrades the experience for platform maintainers and contributors.
 The codebase is becoming difficult to read and extend given the quick addition of features to onboard more services.
-As a consequence, velocity for new features and fixes have slown down and eventually contributors will become discouraged from participating altogether, if left unchecked.
 This doc summarizes and introduces the proposals to eliminate significant tech debt so that development on ACK Platform is as pleasant and clear as it is open.

 ## Solution